UNMC_Acronym_Vert_sm_4c

 Omaha is a fairly large city with housing options to suit everyone’s needs, from studio apartments to homes for rent or sale at various distances from the medical center campus.
 Some residents rent apartments, some with roommates.
 Plenty of others have their own apartments or homes for rent.
 Still others purchase homes or condos.
 Salaries here are fairly generous for the cost of living, and many residents support growing families.

-Nearby (five minute drive) apartment options include The Blackstone District and Midtown districts.
-Numerous options exist within a ten to twenty minute drive distance as well.
-Essentially all housing options will be within a half hour.
+Nearby (five-minute drive) apartment options include the Blackstone District and Midtown district.
+Numerous options exist within a 10- to 20-minute drive distance as well.
+Essentially all housing options will be within a half-hour.